tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 !!! info "Incorrect.
 DAIMONIC.
 From the ancient Greek 'δαίμων', which meant 'godlike, power or fate'.
 Daimons were seen as lesser deities or guiding spirits and could be either good or evil.
 Or both.
 Depending on their attitude."

 `OK, we'll be training.
 Um, why do we need to train?
-And what about the mental focusing something...?`
+And what was that about the mental focusing something...?`

-!!! info "Correct.
-We train so you are not killed by other Daimonic individual who are afraid of you.
+!!! info "We train so you are not killed by other Daimonic individuals who are afraid of you.
 Or what you will become.
 I mentioned this earlier?
 Regardless, the mental aspects are the Psychic Energy and Elemental Manipulation skills."

-`So I have magic or something now?`
+`Awesome, so I have magic or something now?`

-!!! info "No, you have the ability to psychically interact with various Nanites that have been injected into your bloodstream.
-The nanites are what's used for the DNA restructuring, as well as manipulating various energy frequencies.
+!!! info "No, you have the ability to psychically interact with various nanites that have been injected into your bloodstream.
+The nanites are what's used for the DNA restructuring, as well as manipulating various energy frequencies in the environment.
 Your body and system are creating more and more nanites as we speak.
 That is some of the replication that is still ongoing.
 And will be for some time."

 `Oh.
 OK.
 Um, how many progression levels are there?`